The Laughter Files — An Encyclopedia of Comedy

 Influences

-Chic Murray's Scottish surrealism, the American folk storytellers of the 1960s, Lenny Bruce's willingness to talk about anything, and above all the yard workers, aunties and Glasgow pub regulars whose voices fill his material.
+Chic Murray's Scottish surrealism, the tradition of folk storytelling, the voices of the Clyde shipyards and Glasgow pubs, and the warmth of the aunties and pub regulars whose cadences fill his material.

 Legacy

 Connolly is routinely named the greatest stand-up in the English language by fellow comedians, from Eddie Izzard to Steve Coogan to Kevin Bridges.
-He rewired what British audiences expected from a comedy show — permission to swear, to meander, to be honest about grief and the body — and every observational storyteller since owes him a debt.
+He rewired what British audiences expected from a comedy show — permission to swear, to meander, to be honest about grief and the body — and many later observational storytellers owe him a debt.

 Greatest Moments